theokoles7/door-alarm/README.md

 On line 102, paste your IFTTT key in-between the quotation marks.
 This key is used in the HTTP GET request to trigger your applet service.

 ### Installing ESP32 boards
-If you've not already installed the ESP32 boards in your Arduino IDE, go to File > Preferences, paste `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` into the "Additional Boards Manager URLs" text field, and click "OK".
+If you've not already installed the ESP32 boards in your Arduino IDE:
+* Go to File > Preferences, paste `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
+into the "Additional Boards Manager URLs" text field, and click "OK".

-Go to Tools > Board > Boards Manager, search for ESP32, and click install.
+* Go to Tools > Board > Boards Manager, search for ESP32, and click install.
 Once the library has finished intsalling, click "Close"

 ### Set up
-Go to Tools > Board > ESP32 Arduino > NodeMCU-32S
+* Go to Tools > Board > ESP32 Arduino > NodeMCU-32S
-Go to Tools > Port and select the appropriate port at which your board is connected.
+* Go to Tools > Port and select the appropriate port at which your board is connected.
 For Linux this will typically be `/dev/ttyUSB0` and for Windows, it can be a couple of different COM ports.
-Go to Tools and click "Serial Monitor".
+* Go to Tools and click "Serial Monitor".
 (Note: For Linux, if you get a permissions error, open a terminal and run `sudo chmod 777 /dev/ttyUSB0`)
 In the serial monitor window, set the BAUD rate to 9600.

 ### Execution